priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-USER-DOC.md

 | statusMessage | No  |   | status message of user |

-**Note**: Pass **OfUserId** header only if application Admin calling the API.
+**Note**: In case of Application Admin OfUserId header required too.
 OfUserId is the userId of user for which  application admin want to update details.

 **Response**: Response Json with success status :-